-If it looks like a quadrant and sounds like a quadrant then is it magic?
-Not always.
-A cornerstone of many analyst firms research repertoire’s are vendor evaluation methodologies.
-These evaluative reports rank vendors in a given category and compare their offerings against set criteria to help technology buyers understand the market landscape and select a vendor in an RFI.
-They provide a visual representation of the players in a market as and often detailed feature or use case comparisons, which can be used as a starting point by tech buyer teams in the B2B buying process.
+Starsight defines evaluative reports as research methodologies that screen and include B2B technology solutions and/or service providers in a given category and compare their offerings against set criteria to help technology buyers understand the market landscape and select a vendor in an RFI.
+They almost always provide a visual representation of the players in a market as and often detailed feature or use case comparisons, which can be used as a starting point by tech buyer teams in the B2B buying process to build long lists, refine short list and even make a final purchase decision.
+They are not just listings and unidimensional rankings.

 The evaluative methodologies of the FIGs are the most well known as the Gartner Magic Quadrant, the Forrester Wave and the IDC Marketscape, but there is a vibrant ecosystem of other reports out there.
 Vendors in dynamic (or noisy) market categories can expect to have RFIs every month from a number of different firms attempting to make sense of your market.
 However, each of those requests comes with a bandwidth requirement as vendors are expected to provide questionnaire responses, vendor briefings, product demos and sometimes customer references as part of the research process.
 Therefore, as analyst relations professionals (AR pros), it’s imperative to understand which ones are relevant for your business, which ones are being read by your buyers and which ones you can ignore.